 - Hiring a financial advisor or money manager

-Your time horizon is the amount of time before you expect to need the money you’re investing.
+Your time horizon is the amount of time before you expect to need the money you invest.
 If you’re investing for a retirement that’s roughly 30 years away, your time horizon is 30 years.
 Experts generally recommend reducing your portfolio’s risk as your time horizon shrinks.

-For example, if you’re in your 20s and saving for retirement, you might have a growth portfolio consisting primarily of stocks.
+For example, if you’re in your 20s and saving for retirement, you might have a growth portfolio that consists mainly of stocks.
 But as you near retirement age, you could adjust your portfolio to contain more low-risk investments, such as government bonds.
-Once in retirement, you might opt for an income portfolio to preserve capital while creating income.
+Once you retire, you might opt for an income portfolio to preserve capital while creating income.

 3. Identify Your Risk Tolerance